 Do your research to find what light setup will work best for your hydroponic garden.
 Some things you will want to consider when choosing a hydroponic grow light are cost, light intensity, the light spectrum, and the coverage area.
 If you want to grow quality produce, I suggest not going the cheapest route on your lighting.

 If you’re at a loss on what type of grow light to go with when starting your hydroponic garden, I suggest a full spectrum LED grow light.
-They are relatively cheap, can grow both leafy greens and plants that fruit, and are all around efficient.
-Check out this review of the 300 watt Marshydro LED grow light, it was one of my first grow lights and I’ve leafy greens, tomatoes, peppers, broccoli and more.
-It’s been 4 years and still going strong. *Dont forget a timer!
+They are relatively cheap, can grow both leafy greens and plants that fruit, and are all-around efficient.

 4. Choose A Hydroponic Grow Medium